ningpj/myVoronMods/ERCF v2 Community Universal Servo Horn/README.md

 Once its secure, check and set / update your Happy Hare servo ``up``, ``move``, and ``down`` positions as these may have changed (``MMU_SERVO ANGLE=<angle>`` followed by ``MMU_SERVO POS=<up|down|move> SAVE=1`` to save the angle for each position).

-If you are unfortunate enough to strip the splines, you should be able to retighten the M3 clamp 1-2 times before needing to reprint and replace the horn.
+If you are unfortunate enough to strip the splines(which is hard to do), you should be able to retighten the M3 clamp 1-2 times before needing to reprint and replace the horn.

 Print multiple so you have spares or if you feel the need to reposition it on the servo.